Loader

 • Carrot

 Carrots are rich in vitamin A, which is essential for the production of hemoglobin.
 Vitamin A is also required for the maintenance of healthy mucous membranes and skin.
 It helps to keep the immune system strong and prevents night blindness.
-Include carrots in your diet by adding them to salads, soups, stews, or eating them raw as a snack.
+Include carrots in your diet by adding them to salads, soups, and stews, or eating them raw as a snack.
 You can also juice them or make carrot cake!

 Also Read: